max124125/max124125/README.md

 # Design work
  I have done dozens of projects through a combination of teams, school and hobby work.
-  Some of my personal favourite ones can be found in the reposisitory tab, however I unfortunatly have yet to make repo's for many other ones yet.
+  Some of my personal favourite ones can be found in the reposisitory tab, however I unfortunatly have yet to make repo's for many others.
 A fairly comprehensive list for many of them is below, and feel free to reach out about any questions you have!

 Hobby Projects: